 While “agile” continues to work its way into the mainstream, consistent user-orientation is still in its infancy as the second central paradigm in start-up culture.
 In the process, it forms the foundation of all success stories.

 User-orientation is not simply a question of method.
 It is a fundamental change of perspective that also has an impact on processes and structures.

-Functional empires, bureaucratic structures and authoritarian leadership all stand in the way of necessary changes.
-Frequent reorganizations are the poor knee-jerk response to the challenges that these present.
+Functional realms, bureaucratic structures and authoritarian leadership stand in the way of necessary change.
+Frequent restructuring is the unsatisfactory answer of the moment regarding these challenges.

 We want to support the many courageous people in questioning the status quo so as to be able to thoroughly enjoy working better: across divisions and hierarchies and close to the individual.